 British aristocrats ask King Charles to join a slavery reparations movement

 When Laura Trevelyan, a longtime anchor and correspondent with the BBC, began reckoning with her own family history, she was shocked.
-"It seems pretty extraordinary that my ancestors enslaved Africans on the Caribbean island of Grenada," she says, and that even after slavery was abolished by the British parliament, none of the families of the enslaved received reparations.
-To Trevelyan, its "extraordinary" that no one paid reparations to the families of more than a thousand Africans who were enslaved by her ancestors across six plantations on Grenada.
+"It seems pretty extraordinary that my ancestors enslaved Africans on the Caribbean island of Grenada," she says.
+She adds that even after slavery was abolished by the British parliament, none of the families of the enslaved received reparations — including the families of more than a thousand Africans who were enslaved by her ancestors across six plantations on Grenada.

-That's why she felt compelled to help found a new reparations effort.
-She linked up with like David Lascelles, who is a second cousin of King Charles III and heir to an estate built on earnings from the slave and sugar trades on the island of Barbados.
+To try to make amends, Trevelyan has founded a new reparations effort.
+She linked up with David Lascelles, who is a second cousin of King Charles III and heir to an estate built on earnings from the slave and sugar trades on the island of Barbados.

 They co-founded a group called Heirs of Slavery, which encourages wealthy British families who profited from past enslavement to make formal apologies and seek reparative justice in the former Caribbean colonies.

-In a period of more than 150 years, it's estimated that the British Empire traded 3.1 million Africans to the Caribbean, North and South America and elsewhere.
+The British Empire traded an estimated 3.1 million Africans to the Caribbean, North and South America and elsewhere across a period of 150 years.
 The slave trade was abolished by Britain's parliament in 1807.
 An act of emancipation was passed in 1833.
 But Trevelyan says it wasn't until 2016 when University College London published an online database of compensation that she discovered a startling injustice.

 Enslavement, abolition and compensation